 - Operating systems, especially UNIX, Linux, and Solaris.

 3. Machine learning Engineer

-ML engineers are programmers who develop machines and systems that can learn and apply knowledge without any specific direction.
+ML engineers are programmers that create programs which enable machines and systems to learn and apply knowledge without any specific direction.

 - Computer Science Fundamentals and Programming